jakubvalenta/covid-chance/README.md

 ```

 This configuration matches a paragraph that contains either "coronavirus" or
-"covid" and a the same time either "chance" or "opportunity".
+"covid" and at the same time either "chance" or "opportunity".
 The following
 paragraphs will all match:

 - "Coronavirus is a great opportunity."